 A CLOSER LISTEN

-Rasa is a pianist and composer from Canberra, Australia.
-She was the Director of Music at the University of Canberra from 2013 to 2017, and is now an Artist in Residence at Ainslie and Gorman Arts Centres.
+Rasa is a pianist and composer living on Ngunnawal country (Canberra, Australia).
+She was the Director of Music at the University of Canberra from 2013 to 2017, and is now a resident artist at Ainslie Arts Centre where she runs Music Classes Canberra.

 As a pianist, Rasa has specialised in contemporary classical ensemble repertoire, and credits her main teachers – Larry Sitsky and John Luxton in Australia, and Jeffrey Jacob in the USA – in helping shape her interpretive direction.
 Work in the recording industry, with non-classical labels including BMG, RCA/Ariola, Arista, Geffen, Restless, and Deconstruction Records, has also informed her creative choices.

 She is inspired by the physicality of pulse and rhythm, the possibilities of pattern and repetition, and the emotive impact of sound.
 Her musical influences include early 20th century French harmony, Steve Reich's works on tape, nature expressed by Toru Takemitsu, David Bowie, Jonny Greenwood vs Krzysztof Penderecki, Miles Davis, and The Bad Plus' version of Milton Babbitt's "Semi-Simple Variations".

 Will is an ARIA award winning percussionist, drummer and composer from Naarm (Melbourne, Australia).
 He has been a guest artist with the Melbourne Symphony Orchestra, Opera Australia, Orchestra Victoria, The Australian Ballet, and has toured throughout Australia, Europe and Asia.
 He has played for José Carreras, Mikis Theodorakis, Bryn Terfel, The Bolshoi Ballet, The Kirov Ballet, The New York Ballet, Topol and k d lang.